SMALL PRESSES

 A Special Warning: Solicitation by Publishing and Marketing Scams

-It’s tough to make it as a publisher.
-The attrition rate is high even for well-capitalized presses run by experienced staff.
-For publishers run by people with limited experience and/or funds, it’s even higher.
 Many small presses go out of business within the first couple of years.
-The sudden death of your publisher can create big problems for you, especially if the publisher doesn’t bother to return your rights before it vanishes.
+The sudden death of your publisher can create big problems for you, especially if the publisher fails to return your rights before it vanishes.

 Like the amateur literary agent, the amateur publisher may have good intentions and a genuine desire to do right by authors.
 But good intentions–like responsiveness, enthusiasm, praise, and all the other non-publishing-related things that so often entice writers into questionable situations–aren’t a substitute for knowledge, experience, qualified (and adequate) staff, and working capital–all of which are far more important factors in a publisher’s success.

-Any and all of these things may push publishers into financial or logistical trouble, which in turn may provoke unprofessional and even abusive behavior from the publisher and its staff as things get increasingly bad.
+Any and all of these things may push publishers into financial or logistical trouble, which in turn may provoke unprofessional and even abusive behavior from the publisher and its staff as things become increasingly bad.
 Alternatively, the publisher may simply vanish, cutting off communication, closing down websites and social media accounts–sometimes without warning or explanation.

-– An abundance of sharks.
+An abundance of sharks.

-The ease and cheapness of digital technology has made it very easy for unscrupulous or dishonest people to become publishers.
 From vanity publishers masquerading as legitimate small presses (see Vanity Publishers in Small Press Clothing, below), to “author mills” that seek to turn a profit on enormous author volume and skimpy services, to overseas scammers impersonating real publishers (see A Special Warning, below), these companies are the Venus flytraps of the writing world, lying in wait for the inexperienced or desperate authors who are their sustenance of choice.

-– Small sales and exposure.
+The possibility of small sales and exposure.

 Evaluating a Small Press

-– Is there a fee, or do you have to buy something?
+Is there a fee, or do you have to buy something?

 Fee-charging publishers posing as traditional small presses can be inventive about hiding or attempting to sanitize their fees.
 For examples of these sneaky practices, see Vanity Publishers in Small Press Clothing, below.

-– Are there any complaints about the press or its staff?
+Are there any complaints about the press or its staff?

 Also, some small presses that fail under one name start up again under another; and staff who leave under questionable circumstances may start their own publishing enterprises.
 Here are two examples of small presses that fell apart under accusations of nonpayment and other problems, and whose owners started new companies just a few months later.

-As noted above, there’s a high attrition rate for new small publishers.
-This can work out badly for you, because a publisher that liquidates or goes bankrupt or simply ghosts its authors can tie up your rights, or may pass them on to third parties without your permission.
 Sudden failure is a possibility with any small press–finances are often precarious–but if you sign with a publisher that’s just starting up, or has been in business only a few months, or has not actually published anything yet, you are really taking a risk.

 Look for evidence that the publisher has been issuing books for at least a year (longer is better), and that it has a decent backlist of published books (not just two or three).
 These things suggest at least some stability, and demonstrate that the press is capable of taking books all the way through the production process.
 You’ll also be able to judge important factors like quality, design, and how (or whether) the publisher is marketing its books.